 - Latest financial accounts and bank statement

-- A copy of your safeguarding/child protection policy if you are working with children and/or vulnerable adults
+- A copy of your safeguarding policy if you are working with children and/or vulnerable adults

-If you are advised by BCF that your application has been unsuccessful the Foundation will, where appropriate, give you some feedback but cannot enter a lengthy correspondence on this.
+If you are advised that your application has been unsuccessful BCF will, where appropriate, give you some feedback but cannot enter a lengthy correspondence on this.